 TV has reached a new golden age and our access to movies, kid’s shows and more is greater than it has ever been.
 Today, you can easily get access to more than you could watch in a year for about $10 per month.
-That’s why streaming services like Netflix, Sling TV, Hulu, and Amazon Prime Video have become incredibly popular over the last decade.
-These services also allow many people to cut down on costly cable bills that put a strain on their finances.

 A major player in all things media, Disney has also launched its very own streaming service, allowing access to closely-guarded Disney content and a host of original creations.
 However, if you’re like a lot of people already paying for multiple streaming services, you’re not quite sure if you need to add another monthly subscription charge to your credit cards.

 Is Disney+ a must-have streaming service for you?
 Use this guide to learn more about the service and the pros and cons of signing up.